pferrot/pferrot.github.io/_pages/index.md

 You can find more details in [my LinkedIn profile](https://www.linkedin.com/in/patrice-ferrot-599743a).

 # Current interests
-During my spare time, I learn about blockchain in general and Ethereum in particular.
-I believe blockchain has to potential to lead to something much bigger than the current hype around cryptocurrencies.
+During my spare time, I learn about blockchain in general and [Ethereum](https://ethereum.org) in particular.
+I believe blockchain has the potential to lead to something much bigger than the current hype around cryptocurrencies.